zayman2045/ello/README.md

 # Ello

-Ello is a full-stack web application that uses the OpenAI API to allow users to customize and interact with their own AI assistants through a chat interface.
+Ello is a full-stack web application that leverages the OpenAI API, and provides users with an instant messenger-like interface, enabling them to customize and engage in chat conversations with their own AI friends.

 ## Overview